See our new programme flyer here!

 Alternative Funding Opportunities: See Other Funding Opportunities page.

-- Theoretical Grounding in International Business and Global Economy: Students will receive theoretical grounding in international business and the global economy, but will be encouraged to think about global trends from a “local” perspective by thinking about how individuals, firms, cities, regions, and nations remain creative, innovative and competitive in a sustainable way.
+- Theoretical Grounding in International Business and Global Economy: Students will receive theoretical grounding in international business and the global economy from an historical perspective, but will be encouraged to think about global trends from a “local” perspective by thinking about how individuals, firms, cities, regions, and nations remain creative, innovative and competitive in a sustainable way.
 The programme approaches local competitiveness from an evolutionary development perspective that takes into consideration both the perspective of business and the entrepreneurial ecosystem.

 - Range of Educational Backgrounds Are Accepted: The degree is ideal for students with social science, humanities, business management, arts and liberal arts backgrounds as it stresses a qualitative-historical, holistic analysis of globalisation and localisation processes at the intersection of history, economics, business and cultural studies.
 The degree stresses the deep importance of time and context for understanding policy or strategy outcomes.